 Garlic also repels bed bugs for the same reasons as mint and lavender: chemical compounds produced by the plant.
 Garlic cloves (along with related vegetables like onions) produce a compound called allicin, which is released whenever the plant is cut open.

-This is the compound which gives garlic its trademark scent (and is also responsible for “garlic breath.”)
+This is the compound that gives garlic its trademark scent (and is also responsible for “garlic breath.”)

 Insects have no way of filtering out the scent caused by allicin, and will therefore flee when they smell garlic in the air.
 Combining garlic with a vinegar treatment is a great way to flush out bed bugs, though keep in mind that neither of them are effective ways to kill them.